Inventory management software: Cut down hardware expenses

 Because the software resides in the cloud, business owners do not have to purchase and maintain expensive hardware.
 Instead, SMBs and startups can direct capital and profits towards expanding the business to reach a wider audience.
 Cloud-based solutions also eliminate the need to hire a large IT workforce.
 The service provider will take care of maintaining the inventory software.

 Fast deployment

 Deploying web based inventory software is quite easy.
 All business owners have to do is sign up for a monthly or yearly subscription and start using the inventory management software via the internet.
 Such flexibility allows businesses to scale up relatively quickly without spending a large amount of money.

 Easy integration

-Cloud inventory management software allows business owners to integrate with their existing systems with ease.
+Cloud inventory management software offers ease of integration with current systems for business owners.
 For example, business owners can integrate the inventory software with their eCommerce store or cloud-based accounting software.
-The rise in popularity of 3rd party marketplaces, such as Amazon, eBay and Shopify, prompted cloud-based inventory management companies to include the integration of such sites with the rest of a business owner's retail business, allowing one to view and control stock across all channels.
+The rise in popularity of 3rd party marketplaces prompted cloud-based inventory management companies to include the integration of such sites with the rest of a business owner's retail business, allowing one to view and control stock across all channels.